 A resilient banking system is crucial to provide for a smooth transmission of monetary policy in response to cyclical fluctuations and to support economic performance over a longer-term horizon.
 And, indeed, since the onset of crisis, euro area banks have made important progress in strengthening their financial resilience.

 At the same time, this newfound resilience will come under pressure if the current slump in bank profitability were to persist going forward.

 The prevailing low interest rate environment is one factor that dampens profitability prospects.
 But, since the ongoing recovery remains strongly reliant on continued monetary accommodation in the context of a declining natural rate, the constellation of very low interest rates will probably prevail for an extended period of time.

 Against this background, the ECB will continue monitoring the implications of our monetary policy measures on the position and prospects of the banking system.
 The analytical underpinnings of the ECB's strategy, which have granted a prominent role to the bank-based transmission mechanism in the context of our monetary pillar, are well-suited for this task.

-At the same time, many other factors, relating to legacy and structural problems, are holding down bank profitability.
-Hence a durable improvement in the prospects of the euro area banking system requires further efforts outside the realm of monetary policy.
-These include, notably, the swift and thorough completion of banking union.
-Additional adjustment in the banking sector towards greater cost efficiency and business models that remain viable in the new regulatory and macroeconomic environment is also needed.
+At the same time, many other factors, relating to legacy and structural problems, hold down bank profitability.
+Hence, a durable improvement in the prospects of the euro area banking system requires further efforts outside the realm of monetary policy.
+These include, most notably, a swift and stringent completion of banking union and additional adjustments in the banking sector towards greater cost efficiency and business models that remain viable in the new regulatory and macroeconomic environment.